Simbyheart/Retention-Risk-Agent/README.md

 - **Memory is everything in AI.** A generic LLM sees isolated facts.
 With Cognee's graph memory, the same LLM can reason across time and relationships.
 - **Beginners can build AI agents.** I started not knowing Python well, but AI-assisted development (using Claude) let me focus on the problem, not syntax.
 - **Context is the hardest part.** The real work wasn't the code — it was figuring out what signals matter for churn risk.
-That domain knowledge (from Quidax) was invaluable.
+That domain knowledge was invaluable.

 ## Next Steps